If you want to learn everything there is to know about how to do urethral sounding safely. And in a way that feels insanely good…

 There are two main categories:

-- Penis plugs — this is what most guys start with since penis plugs are shorter, easier to insert, and often come with a ring around the plug to keep the plug in place and give additional pleasure to the glans.
-They can be kept in during slow sex or masturbation, and usually, have ridges and notches to prevent them from easily falling out.
-Penis plugs make the penis more sensitive and men experience harder erections and more intense orgasms.
-Under this category, there are also sperm stoppers — short plugs with a ball at the end (though no they don’t stop sperm, just increase sensations).
-On the opposite end, there are hollow penis plugs allowing to pee and orgasm while having the plug inserted.
+- Penis plugs — this is what most guys start with.
+Since penis plugs are shorter, easier to insert, and often come with a ring around the plug to keep the plug in place.
+It can give additional pleasure to the glans.
+They can be kept in during slow sex or masturbation.
+And usually, have ridges and notches to prevent them from easily falling out.
+Penis plugs make the penis more sensitive.
+Men get used to experiencing harder erections and more intense orgasms.
+Under this sex toys category, there are also sperm stoppers. — short plugs with a ball at the end (though no they don’t stop sperm, just increase sensations).
+On the opposite end, there are hollow penis plugs.
+Which allows to peeing and having orgasm while having the plug inserted.
 Some guys love the fact of how far they can shoot seem with the narrow orifice.

 Then, of course, there are urethral vibrators for e-stim lovers.
 And tons of shape & texture variations.